maidsafe/sn_testnet_tool/README.md

 There are various utility targets that can be called:

-* `just ssh-details "beta" "digital-ocean"`: will print out a list of all the nodes and their public IP addresses, which you can then use to SSH to any node.
+* `./run.sh just ssh-details "beta" "digital-ocean"`: will print out a list of all the nodes and their public IP addresses, which you can then use to SSH to any node.
-* `just logs "beta" "digital-ocean"`: will get the logs from all the machines in the testnet and make them available in a `logs` directory locally.
+* `./run.sh just logs "beta" "digital-ocean"`: will get the logs from all the machines in the testnet and make them available in a `logs` directory locally.

 The node runs as a service, so it's possible to SSH to the instance and view its logs using `journalctl`:
 ```